estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

         for additional details and a sample.
    :::

-2. Set [the `cloudsql.logical_decoding` flag to `on`](https://cloud.google.com/sql/docs/postgres/flags) to enable logical replication on your loud SQL PostgreSQL instance.
+2. Set [the `cloudsql.logical_decoding` flag to `on`](https://cloud.google.com/sql/docs/postgres/flags) to enable logical replication on your Cloud SQL PostgreSQL instance.

 3. In your PostgreSQL client, connect to your instance and issue the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table and publication.